Generic Propecia (Finasteride) vs. Merck Propecia

 Should You Use Propecia or Finasteride for Hair Loss?

-So which of the effective hair loss treatments should you use, brand name or generic Propecia?
-Here’s what to keep in mind:
+So which effective hair loss treatments should you use, brand name or generic Propecia?

 • Brand-name Propecia and generic finasteride contain the same active ingredient: finasteride.
 Finasteride slows hair loss and stimulates regrowth by lowering DHT levels in your body.

 • Generally speaking, you’ll see the same results from both medications.
 You may also experience similar mild side effects from both.
-Although they’re rare overall, some of the more common side effects relate to sexual dysfunction, like erectile dysfunction, low sex drive or premature ejaculation.
+Although they’re rare overall, some of the more common side effects relate to sexual dysfunction, like erectile dysfunction, low sex drive, or premature ejaculation.

 Want to get started?
 Discuss hair loss treatments with a licensed healthcare provider online today.